 The Hoffman Family Library is the intellectual hub of Goodwin's community.
-Its signature two-story space, overlooking the Connecticut River, combines the best of traditional design with the latest technological tools.
-The Library's collaborative learning spaces provide leisure seating and research tables on each floor, group-study rooms, study carrels, book stacks, periodical and newspaper areas, and 34 computer work stations.
-Wireless connectivity is available for Goodwin's 50 laptop computers and students personal laptop computers.
-Located on the second floor of the library, the Hoffman Family Library Learning Commons brings together library and technology using a Media Scape that fosters informal, collaborative and creative work.
-Wireless connectivity is available for Goodwin's 50 laptop computers and students' personal laptop computers.
+Its signature two-story space. overlooking the Connecticut River, combines the best of traditional design with the latest technological tools.
+The Library's collaborative learning spaces provide leisure seating and research tables, groupstudy rooms, book stacks, periodical and newspaper areas, computer workstations, printers, and a copier.
+Wireless connectivity is available for library and student-owned laptops.
+Located on the second floor, the Learning Commons brings together the library and technology using a Media Scape for informal, collaborative, and creative projects.
+Faculty, staff, and students may checkout laptops, digital cameras, headphones, and web cams.
+The library Maker Space, now being planned, will have a 3-D printer and other equipment.